 It was two courageous Polish officers who escaped Poland to bring evidence of the Holocaust to people like FDR, who ignored it.
 And if you go to Israel and visit the Holocaust memorial of Yad Vashem, you will see the name of plenty of Polish Catholics who risked their lives to save Poland’s Jews.
 But it’s not the whole story, unfortunately.

 Prime Minister Moraweicki conveniently forgets that when the Germans invaded, there were Catholic clergy who actually told their congregations that the Germans had only come to Poland because of the Jews and that when the Jews were ‘dealt with’ they would leave.
 He conveniently forgot that Catholic Poland was a deeply anti-semitic country.
 He forgot that the defenders of the Warsaw Ghetto desperately asked the Polish resistance for help and were refused.
-And he forgets that the last Jews murdered in the Holocaust were murdered not by Jews, but by Poles in a place called Keilce.
+And he forgets that the last Jews murdered in the Holocaust were murdered not by Nazis, but by Poles in a place called Keilce.
 You see, after surviving the death camps, they actually had the nerve to try to reclaim their old homes from the Poles who moved in.
 And nothing was ever really done about it.

 I have nothing against Poles or Poland whatsoever, rather the reverse in fact.
 But to put it all on the Germans like PM Morwiecki does?